 But why would more taboo causes generate more celebrity?
 Here are some ways I think this could work:

 1. Controversy sells in general.
-Caitlyn Jenner is more famous than Bruce Jenner not because transgender is less stigmatized than running, but because it’s more likely to provoke debate.
+Caitlyn Jenner is more famous than Bruce Jenner not because transgender is less stigmatized than running, but because it’s more likely to

 2. All else being equal, if an ideology is taboo, it should have fewer loud open activists per covert believer than an orthodox ideology.
 But that means the field is less crowded.
 If feminism has 1 loud activist per 10 believers, and the IDW has 1 loud activist per 1000 believers, then the feminist activist will generally be speaking to a college club, and the IDW activist to a crowded lecture hall.
 This will catapult the IDW activists to greater celebrity.